andrewjscott/pands-problem-sheet/README.md

 > .o zletrv pu o wr cu h

 ### Solution
 First the user is asked to input a string which is stored to a variable.
-Each character in a string has a corresponding numberical value, with the first character 0, second character 1, etc. Slicing a string is done by using square brackets followed by the number corresponding to the start point, end point, and steps of the slicing with each number seperated by colons, ie [slicing start point:slicing end point:steps taken while slicing][5].
+Each character in a string has a corresponding numerical value, with the first character 0, second character 1, etc. Slicing a string is done by using square brackets followed by the number corresponding to the start point, end point, and steps of the slicing with each number separated by colons, i.e. [slicing start point:slicing end point:steps taken while slicing][5].

 If the slicing start and end points are left blank, python assumes these values to correspond to the beginning and end of the string
-If the steps is left out copletely pythons continues with steps as a value of 1 by default.
+If no value is used to specify the size of the step, python continues with steps as a value of 1 by default.
 A minus value for steps means the string is sliced in reverse.
-So in this code, the values for the start and end point are left blank to include the entire string, while the steps is set to -2, which starts the slicing in reverse and only insludes every second letter.
+So in this code, the values for the start and end point are left blank to include the entire string, while the steps is set to -2, which starts the slicing in reverse and only includes every second letter.

 Using slicing in this manner, the user entered string can be manipulated and output in the manner requested in the task outline.